keshavsaini07/learning-nest/README.md

     - ValidationPipe, ParseIntPipe, ParseBoolPipe, ParseArrayPipe, ParseUUIDPipe
     - The ValidationPipe provides a convenient approach to enforce validation rules for all incoming client payloads, where the specific rules are declared with simple annotations in local class/DTO declarations in each module.
     - We will use class-validator library to enforce the validation rules on the dto.
+    - We also looked into nested validation using @IsNotEmptyObject() from class-validator and @ValidationNested() decorator with @Type() decorator.

+11. Dependency Injection : NestJS uses dependency injection (DI) because it offers significant advantages over directly importing and instantiating classes, especially in larger applications.
+While importing works for simple cases, DI in NestJS provides better testability, flexibility, and maintainability by decoupling components and allowing for dynamic configuration.
+    - We will also see how injection in nest works with an example where a service is to be injected through a provider.
+This will be done in the form of a token carrying the name of service (provide) and it location (useClass).

+12. Serialization (Filtering Passwords) : erialization is a process that happens before objects are returned in a network response.
+This is an appropriate place to provide rules for transforming and sanitizing the data to be returned to the client.
+For example, sensitive data like passwords should always be excluded from the response.
+    - For this we will setup another controller that will help us exclude certain properties from being sent back.
+    - We will leverage plainToClass, which is a function from the class-transformer library used to convert a plain JavaScript object (like a request body or data from a database) into an instance of a specific class (typically a DTO or an entity).
+    - The primary purpose of the *@Exclude()* decorator is to omit a specific property of a class from the serialized output when an instance of that class is transformed into a plain JavaScript object or JSON.
+This is particularly useful for: Security, Data Filtering, Reducing Payload Size
+    - *@UseInterceptors()* is a decorator used to bind interceptors to a specific scope within your application.
+Interceptors are classes that implement the NestInterceptor interface and provide a way to add extra logic before or after method execution, transform responses, or handle errors.
+    - The *ClassSerializerInterceptor* is a built-in interceptor designed to automatically serialize objects returned from route handlers.
+It leverages the class-transformer package to achieve this, providing a declarative way to transform and filter data before it's sent as a response to the client.